basarniron/BackendTasks/README.md

 # BackendTasks
 Solution contains;
- * a .netCore web API project to demonstrate CRUD operations as well as aggregate, index and transaction features agains MongoDB using C# driver.
+ * .netCore web API project to demonstrate CRUD operations as well as aggregate, index and transaction features againts MongoDB using C# driver.
  * console app which validates a given binary string against a certain logic.
  * project dependencies:
     * .netCore v3.1